shiva-kumar-sahoo/guess-word-game/README.md

 ## Features

-- Selects a random word from a list of 20 words stored in a text file.
+- Selects a random word from a list of 20 words .
 - Provides feedback on the guessed word:
   - Correct letter and position.
   - Correct letter but wrong position.